Whale Shark Experiences in Baja and the Philippines

 Oslob has a really different whale shark encounter!

 The second whale shark encounter was in Oslob, Philippines.
-Again no guarantees, but since they feed the sharks here we are told that we will see them today.
+Again, no guarantees, but since they feed the sharks there we were told that we would see them that day.

 It was a little more involved to see the whale sharks in Oslob.
 We were diving in Dumaguete so we took a van from the resort to the Tampi-Bato ferry.
 We rode up top where there was a view and watched them load our van and other cars and trucks onto the ferry.
 Then we enjoyed a fairly smooth ride over to the next island, got back in the van and drove to Oslob for the whale watching.

 We had been at a remote diving resort, so coming into the Oslob Whale Shark Watching Center was a shock.
 It was packed with people!
 There was a process but it was unclear to us exactly what that process was (so glad that we had a guide taking care of tickets and knowing where to wait).

 Protect your camera from splashes with the shower cap from your hotel.
 These cheap plastic covers can be stuffed in a pocket or bag and take up almost no space.
 The elastic in the cap helps to keep it snug around your hand and camera.

 In Oslob the sharks feed in close to shore so you wait on land for them to show up.
 The sharks in Oslob are fed to encourage their participation.
 Turns out there was only one whale shark in the water when we arrived, and ticket sales had stopped because of the long line waiting to get on the water.
 From the shore we couldn’t really see too much.
 After waiting for a couple hours we were beginning to despair over our chances of seeing a whale shark (we did not have tickets yet) and wondering if we should just go back to the resort when it was suddenly time to get on a canoe.